Analysis of the QCD Kondo phase using random matrices: Symmetries in the QCD Kondo phase

-In this paper, we aim to build the first random matrix model for the QCD Kondo effect.
-Since the guiding principle of RMT is the correct matching of symmetries, one must first understand symmetries of the QCD Kondo effect.
+Since the guiding principle of RMT is the correct matching of symmetries, one must first understand symmetries of the QCD Kondo phase.
 Let us consider heavy quarks $Q$ that are uniformly distributed in the medium of $N_f$ light flavors $\psi$.
-As usual, there is chiral symmetry $\U(1)_V\times\U(1)_A\times\SU(N_f)_L\times\SU(N_f)_R$ for $\psi$.
+As usual, there is a global symmetry $\U(1)_{\rm V}\times\U(1)_{\rm A}\times\SU(N_f)_{\rm L}\times\SU(N_f)_{\rm R}$ for $\psi$, under the assumption that current quark masses and the charge neutrality condition can be ignored.
 By contrast, it makes no sense to talk about chiral symmetry for $Q$.
-Instead, the relevant symmetry of $Q$ is $\U(1)_Q \times\SU(2)_H$, which is called the heavy quark symmetry (HQS) \cite{Neubert:1993mb,Neubert:1996wg,manohar_wise_2000,Hosaka:2016ypm}.\footnote{In the presence of $N_h$ flavors of heavy quarks, the heavy quark symmetry is enlarged to $\U(1)_Q\times\SU(2N_h)$.
-However, in this paper we only consider a single heavy flavor.} This $\SU(2)_H$ symmetry originates from the fact that when the mass $m_Q$ of $Q$ is large, interactions that flip the spin of $Q$ are suppressed by $1/m_Q$.
+Instead, the relevant symmetry of $Q$ is $\U(1)_{\rm Q} \times\SU(2)_{\rm H}$, which is called the heavy quark symmetry (HQS) \cite{Neubert:1993mb,Neubert:1996wg,Manohar_Wise_2023,Hosaka:2016ypm}.\footnote{In the presence of $N_h$ flavors of heavy quarks, the heavy quark symmetry is enlarged to $\U(1)_{\rm Q}\times\SU(2N_h)$.
+However, in this paper we only consider a single heavy flavor for simplicity of exposition.} This $\SU(2)_{\rm H}$ symmetry originates from the fact that when the mass $m_Q$ of $Q$ is large, interactions that flip the spin of $Q$ are suppressed by $1/m_Q$.
 Now, according to the putative QCD Kondo effect, the heavy-light condensate $\langle \bar\psi Q \rangle$ forms \footnote{This is a relativistic analog of the hybridization of impurity spin and conduction electrons in the Coqblin-Schreiffer model \cite{Read_1983,Bickers:1987zz}.} and triggers spontaneous symmetry breaking \cite{Yasui:2017izi,Yasui:2016svc}

 Here we of course assumed that there is no other condensate that interferes with the Kondo effect.
-In \eqref{eq:Ksym}, $\U(1)_{A+H}$ represents the dynamical locking of $\U(1)_A$ and an Abelian subgroup of $\SU(2)_H$.
-It is dubbed as chiral-HQS locking in \cite{Yasui:2017izi,Yasui:2016svc} and is a hallmark of the QCD Kondo effect.
+In \eqref{eq:Ksym}, $\U(1)_{\rm A+H}$ represents the dynamical locking of $\U(1)_{\rm A}$ and an Abelian subgroup of $\SU(2)_{\rm H}$.
+It is dubbed as \emph{chiral-HQS locking} \cite{Yasui:2017izi,Yasui:2016svc} and is a hallmark of the QCD Kondo effect.